The plectic conjecture over function fields: The plectic conjecture

 By viewing $\Om_i$ as a subset of $X_\bullet^+(T)$ instead, we see that it is $\Ga_Q$-stable.
 Form $W_{\Om,i,G}$ and $W_{\Om,G}$ as above.
 We analogously see that $\sS^{(I_1,\dotsc,I_k)}_{I,W_{\Om,G}}$ equals the intersection complex of $\Gr^{(I_1,\dotsc,I_k)}_{G,I,\Om}|_{U^I}$, with degree shifts normalized relative to $U^I$.

-More generally, let $\Om$ be any finite $\fS_d^I$-stable and $\Ga_F^{d\times I}$-stable subset of $X_\bullet^+(A)^{d\times I}$.
-Then $\Om$ is a finite union of subsets of the form considered above, and we write $W_{\Om,H}$ and $W_{\Om,G}$ for the corresponding direct sum of algebraic representations over $E$.
+More generally, let $\Om$ be any finite subset of $X_\bullet^+(A)^{d\times I}$ that is $\fS_d^I$-stable and $\Ga_F^{d\times I}$-stable.
+Then $\Om$ is a finite union of subsets of the form considered above, and we write $W_{\Om,H}$ and $W_{\Om,G}$ for the corresponding direct sum of algebraic representations over $\ov\bQ_\ell$.
 We see that the above relation with intersection complexes continues to hold.

 Finally, we arrive at the plectic diagram for moduli spaces of shtukas.
 By pulling back \ref{ss:plectichecke} along $\ga$, we get an analogous Cartesian square